Charles-Zhang-Parcel/Parcel_V1/README.md

 ### To Add New Functionalities

 Either inherit a class, or use shortcut methods.
-In the future, if we shall implement a way to load from assemblies automatically, it would make things way easier and allow interoperation from Parcel NExT.
+In the future, if we shall implement a way to load from assemblies automatically, it would make things way easier and allow interpolation from Parcel NExT.

 ## Management

-The corresponding ADO Epic for this is: https://dev.azure.com/ParcelEngine/Parcel/_workitems/edit/347 This particular project is outside of scope for Parcel NExT but is otherwise very relevant for library prototyping and client demonstration purposes.

-For proper utilization of this project as a framework, one must follow guidelines as to integration with Parcel NExT (except for one-shot purposes).

-### TODO

-Pending migrating below tasks to ADO:

-- [ ] (Maintenance) Upgrade framework to latest .Net 8
-- [ ] (Maintenance) Implement custom binary serializer due to deprecation of .Net 6 BinaryFormatter
-- [ ] (Tooling) Implement a simple "loader" utility that allows consumption of raw C# libraries from the Parcel NExT side for a smoother development process
+No ADO management item has been created for this project yet.